Component Repair & Overhaul Management - AMOS Series

 • Based on part requests

-• Even while the component is still installed on aircraft
+• Even while the component is still installed on the aircraft

 This enables proactive component maintenance forecasting and workload preparation.